ChrisKK04/game-website-5-flaws/README.md

+# This repository includes a modified version of Purple
+This version of Purple includes five major security flaws: Injection, broken authentication, cross-site request forgery (CSRF), broken access control and cross-site scripting (XSS).
+Longer descriptions of the flaws, their fixes and example images are included in security_report.txt.
+The orignal Purple can be found at https://github.com/ChrisKK04/game-website.

 # Purple

 **Purple** is a website where developers can publish their games and reviewers can leave reviews for their favorite games.